Love & War (Jerzee Monét album)

-Love & War is the only studio album by Jerzee Monét.
+Love & War is the only studio album by American singer Jerzee Monét.
 It was released on July 16, 2002 through DreamWorks Records.
 The album debuted at number sixty on the US Billboard 200 and number fourth-teen on the Top R&B/Hip-Hop Albums chart in 2002.

 The album was produced by Tyric Jones, also DMX, Eve and Ja Rule made appearances as well.